 - Place the lid on the brew cup and let the tea steep for 1-2 minutes.

 - Pour the tea into the tasting bowl, using the lid of the brew cup to hold back the leaves.
 Enjoy your tea!

 - You can get 3-4 infusions out of most varieties.
 Increase the steeping time 30 seconds to one minute for each infusion.
 How many infusions you do depends entirely on your taste.
 Experiment.

 Use the amounts given in these instructions as a rough guide.
 If you find the resulting tea too weak, add more tea leaves; if it is too strong, reduce the amount of leaves used.
 Similarly, try increasing or decreasing the steeping times.

 Many people already have an account with Amazon.com so it is probably the easiest place to buy tea online.
 Unfortunately, their selection of this tea is lacking; they have a few decent choices, but nothing exceptional.
-The best option is definitely the organic Silver Needle Jasmine from Rishi tea.
+The best option is definitely the Silver Needle Jasmine from Green Hill Tea.